navrajan05/CS-UY-1134/README.md

 My solutions to the labs &amp; homework of the Spring 2024 session of CS-UY.
 1134 @ NYU Tandon.

 These solutions may not be complete or correct.
-Please don't directly copy any code. (it'll absolutely get flagged for plagiarism this is a public repo)
+Please don't directly copy any code.
+It'll absolutely get flagged for plagiarism: this is a public repo.